chiefenne/JETI_EX_BUS/README.md

 >
 > NOTE: This is currently rather a proof of concept and NOT ready for use.
-> I use this to learn about serial communication between microcontrollers
+> I use this mainly to learn about serial communication between microcontrollers and/or RC devices.
 >

 ## Features (planned)